-- 93.5% of staff identify their ethnicity as white; this includes White British, Welsh, English Scottish, Irish, Other European and Other, a decrease of 0.5% from last year - 1.8% of staff identify their ethnicity as Asian or Asian British Other, Pakistani, Bangladeshi, Indian - 0.12% of staff identify their ethnicity as Chinese or Other Chinese, Chinese or Other Ethnic Group - 0.85% of staff identify their ethnicity as Black or Black British African, Other, Caribbean, or Mixed Black African - 1.42% of staff identify their ethnicity as Mixed Other, Mixed White & Black African, Mixed White & Black Caribbean, Mixed White & Asian - The removal of the category 'Chinese or other Gypsy / Traveller' was removed.
-The ONS National Census had a sub-category of 'White Gypsy or Irish Traveller' - 0.54% of staff were 'not stated', 'unknown', or 'Prefer Not To Say (PNTS)' - 1.85% of staff left their ethnicity blank compared to the previous reporting period of 1.9% - Black (all categories), Asian (all categories), Chinese (all categories) and Mixed ethnicity (all categories) staff made up 4.15% of leavers, a decrease from 4.8% in the previous period - 92.68% of staff leaving the organisation were of White (all categories) ethnicity - 'Arab' is listed in ONS National Census category for ethnicity, but we did not offer this option during the reporting period - 9.46% of applications were from people who identified as Black (all categories), Asian (all categories), Chinese (all categories) and Mixed ethnicity (all categories), compared to population of 13.2% - 5.03% applicants were Asian, 1.8% applicants were Black, 0.21% were Chinese and 2.41% were of mixed ethnicity - 4.19% of our current staff are from a Black, Asian or other minority ethnic background, a very slight increase on last year's figure
+- 93.5% of staff identify their ethnicity as white; this includes White British, Welsh, English Scottish, Irish, Other European and Other, a decrease of 0.5% from last year.
+This compares to approximately 85% of Newport's population. - 1.8% of staff identify their ethnicity as Asian or Asian British Other, Pakistani, Bangladeshi, Indian compared to 4.1% of Newport - 0.12% of staff identify their ethnicity as Chinese or Other Chinese, Chinese or Other Ethnic Group - 0.85% of staff identify their ethnicity as Black or Black British African, Other, Caribbean, or Mixed Black African - 1.42% of staff identify their ethnicity as Mixed Other, Mixed White & Black African, Mixed White & Black Caribbean, Mixed White & Asian - The removal of the category 'Chinese or other Gypsy / Traveller' was removed.
+The ONS National Census had a sub-category of 'White Gypsy or Irish Traveller' - 0.54% of staff were 'not stated', 'unknown', or 'Prefer Not To Say (PNTS)' - 1.85% of staff left their ethnicity blank compared to the previous reporting period of 1.9% - Black (all categories), Asian (all categories), Chinese (all categories) and Mixed ethnicity (all categories) staff made up 4.15% of leavers, a decrease from 4.8% in the previous period - 92.68% of staff leaving the organisation were of White (all categories) ethnicity - 'Arab' is listed in ONS National Census category for ethnicity, but we did not offer this option during the reporting period - 9.46% of applications were from people who identified as Black (all categories), Asian (all categories), Chinese (all categories) and Mixed ethnicity (all categories), compared to population of 13.2% - 5.03% applicants were Asian, 1.8% applicants were Black, 0.21% were Chinese and 2.41% were of mixed ethnicity - 4.19% of our current staff are from a Black, Asian or other minority ethnic background, a slight increase on last year's figure.
+This compares to approximately 13-